Due Diligence

 The seller's spouse is on payroll at $55,000 per year as "office manager."
 During fieldwork, the QoE team determines this person works approximately 5 hours per week and handles tasks that a $40K part-time admin could do for $18,000 per year.

 Related party adjustments can go in either direction.
-If the owner is paying below-market rent or compensation to make EBITDA appear higher, the adjustment goes the other way, and EBITDA decreases to reflect the true cost.
+If the owner's LLC is providing below-market rent to make EBITDA look better, the adjustment goes the other way -- EBITDA goes down to reflect the true cost.

 Revenue Adjustments